Travelling independently in China was hard. Perhaps the hardest travelling I’ve done in a long, long time. But that’s not to say it wasn’t worth it.

 Always take cash

-Unlike in the UK where you can pay for an increasing number of things with just a tap of your card, phone or even watch, China is very reliant on cash.
-I can’t even remember when I last took out cash but in China unless you’ve got a Union Pay credit card you can only use a card in fancy hotels and restaurants (AKA the ones we can’t afford…).
-You can forget Mastercard and Visa they’re simply not accepted, not even when buying tickets for the high speed trains.
+Unlike in the UK, China is very reliant on cash.
+Don’t rely on being able to pay with a tap of your card, phone or watch.
+I can’t even remember when I last took out cash!
+Unless you’ve got a Union Pay credit card, you can only use a card in fancy hotels and restaurants (AKA the ones we can’t afford…).
+You can forget Mastercard and Visa they’re simply not accepted.
+Not even when buying tickets for the high speed trains.

 Don’t feel you HAVE to eat the local food